BYLAWS OF THE EVANGELICAL PRESS ASSOCIATION

 Section 2.
 Tenure of Directors.
 Each director shall hold office until his successor is qualified (under and according to the terms and provisions of these Bylaws), unless sooner removed or unless he or she dies or resigns.
 The president-elect shall serve a four-year term on the board, two as president elect, followed by two as president.

 At its discretion and when the affairs of the Evangelical Press Association so warrant, the Board may meet at other times and places during the year, including by telephone or electronic conference.
-Each board member shall be notified in advance of any meeting, and the attendance of five directors shall constitute a quorum for the transaction of business.
+Each board member shall be notified in advance of any meeting, and the attendance of a majority of directors shall constitute a quorum for the transaction of business.
 Proxy voting is prohibited.

 Section 4.
 Special Meetings of the Board.
 Special meetings of the board of directors may be called by the president or shall be called by the president or president-elect at the request of any two directors.
 The person or persons calling such special meeting of the board may fix any place (either within or without the State of California) as the place for holding any special meeting of the board called by him or them.